 Who Should Take Statins to Lower Cholesterol?

 Having low LDL and total cholesterol reduces your risk of heart disease.
-But not everyone needs to take statins to lower cholesterol.
+But not everyone needs to take statins to lower their cholesterol.

 Your health care provider will recommend your treatment based on: